-How will advanced mixed reality impact our everyday lives?
+How will the advanced, everyday mixed reality of the Metaverse impact our lives?

 A persistent, uber-personalised view of the world